 - tell your doctor what herbal products you are taking, especially St. John's wort.

-- tell your doctor if you have heavy bleeding anywhere in your body that cannot be stopped.
+- tell your doctor if you have an artificial heart valve or recently noticed any unusual bruising or bleeding.
 Your doctor will probably tell you not to take rivaroxaban.

-- tell your doctor if you have had a valve in your heart replaced or have or have ever had problems with unusual bleeding, a bleeding disorder, or kidney or liver disease.
+- tell your doctor if you have or have ever had any type of bleeding problem, antiphospholipid syndrome (APS; a condition that causes blood clots), bleeding or an ulcer in your stomach or intestine, or kidney or liver disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking rivaroxaban, call your doctor.